cloudcr0w/weather-project/README.md

 - **Multilingual Support** : The app supports both Polish and English languages, with a simple toggle switch to change the language.
 The application provides a clean, responsive design, making it user-friendly on both desktop and mobile devices.

+**Continuous Deployment with AWS Amplify**
+This project is hosted and continuously deployed using AWS Amplify.
+Changes pushed to the main branch are automatically built and deployed.

 ## KEY AWS SERVICES

 - **AWS Lambda** – Cyclical data fetching and processing